Dancing with the Stars (American TV series) season 34: Week 6: Wicked Night

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Derek Hough, Jon M. Chu, Bruno Tonioli.

-Each couple performed one unlearned dance to a song from either the musical fantasy film Wicked (2024) or its upcoming sequel, Wicked: For Good (2025).
+Each couple performed one unlearned dance to a song from either the musical fantasy film Wicked (2024) or its then-upcoming sequel, Wicked: For Good (2025).
 Jon M. Chu, who directed both films, appeared as a guest judge.
 The episode featured a never-before-seen clip from Wicked: For Good as well as video messages from its cast, including Cynthia Erivo, Ariana Grande, Jonathan Bailey and Michelle Yeoh.
 The opening number, choreographed by Christopher Scott, was set to a medley of songs from both films: "No One Mourns the Wicked", "Defying Gravity", "For Good", "Thank Goodness", "Dancing Through Life", and "What Is This Feeling?".
 The troupe also performed a number to "Wonderful" from Wicked: For Good.

 Couples are listed in the order they performed.